-Key to Disclosures Corporate Governance Council Principles and Recommendations

-Name of entity

-Australian Agricultural Company Limited

-ABN/ARBN

-Financial year ended:

-31 March 2023

-Our corporate governance statement1 for the period above can be found at:2 https://aaco.com.au/investors-media/corporate-governance

-These pages of our annual report:

-This URL on our website:

-The Corporate Governance Statement is accurate and up to date as at 18 May 2023 and has been approved by the board.

-The annexure includes a key to where our corporate governance disclosures can be located.3

-Date:

-18 May 2023

-Name of authorised officer authorising lodgement:

-Bruce Bennett, Company Secretary

-See notes 4 and 5 below for further instructions on how to complete this form.

-1 "Corporate governance statement" is defined in Listing Rule 19.12 to mean the statement referred to in Listing Rule 4.10.3 which discloses the extent to which an entity has followed the recommendations set by the ASX Corporate Governance Council during a particular reporting period.
+Key to Disclosures Corporate Governance Council Principles and Recommendations ivame (Name of entity Austra Australian Agricultural Company Limited ABN /A ABN /ARBN Financial year ended: 15 010) 892 270 31 March 2024 Our co rporate governance statem nent 1 for the period above can be fo ound at: 2 These pages of our annual report: \boxtimes This URL on our website: https://aaco.com.au/investors-media/corporate-governance orporate Governance State ed by the board. ment is accurate and up to date as at 31 March 2024 and has been The an nexure includes a key to w here our corporate governance dis closures can be located.
+3 Date: Date: 15 May 2024 Name of authorised officer authorising lodgement: Emily Bird, General Counsel & Co ompany Secretary